chenxingqiang/jax-sklearn/doc/modules/feature_extraction.rst

 :class:`DictVectorizer` implements what is called one-of-K or "one-hot" coding for categorical (aka nominal, discrete) features.
-Categorical features are "attribute-value" pairs where the value is restricted to a list of discrete of possibilities without ordering (e.g. topic identifiers, types of objects, tags, names...).
+Categorical features are "attribute-value" pairs where the value is restricted to a list of discrete possibilities without ordering (e.g. topic identifiers, types of objects, tags, names...).

 In the following, "city" is a categorical attribute while "temperature"